 The rainbow sits in the clouds; the sun, moon and twinkling stars are the jewels of the sky.
 We look up to see the light because our light sources generally come from up above, not from down below.
-In light of certain events, things turn around and may look very different from what we’ve seen the day before.
-This is why we don’t give up hope: the upcoming day hasn’t happened just yet.
+In light of certain events, things can turn around and may look very different from what we’ve seen on the previous day.
+This is why we don’t give up hope: tomorrow has not happened just yet.
 Besides, being hopeless is never a good idea.

 There are physical light sources, as mentioned above, and there is a spiritual light source.
 I believe that all light originates from the Trinity.
 God is light.
 He lights up the deepest darkness by bringing both physical and spiritual light into the world.
 Darkness does not bring about life and growth at all.
 That’s what light does.
 Light reveals while darkness keeps things hidden.
 Darkness does not have to be created.
 Darkness just is and represents the places where God is absent.
 Wherever God dwells, however, there is light.

 When sunlight strikes a falling drop of water, it is refracted and creates beautiful rainbow colors.
 Life without light is not only dark, it’s colorless.
-If we look for the subtle differences in color and hues, then we definitely need light.
+If we look for the subtle differences in color and hues, then we definitely need the assistance of light.

-In the world of photography it’s a commonly known fact that we owe depth perception and texture of two-dimensional images to the presence of shade in the picture.
+In the world of photography it is a commonly known fact that we owe depth perception and texture of two-dimensional images to the presence of shade in the picture.
 Darkness and light in tandem actually work as a great couple.
-The benefit of God’s separating light from the darkness is that we can differentiate form and texture of all the things we see.
+The benefit of God’s separating light from the darkness is our ability to differentiate forms and textures of all things we see.

 There is no reason to believe that we don’t need darkness at all.
 We welcome the nightfall at the end of a long working day.
 We all need a break.
 However, imagine there is no morning and the nightfall never ends.
 Darkness is only a blessing when we rest in the expressed hope that dusk is followed by dawn.
 If we stick with darkness too long, depression settles in.
 Darkness is not our friend, the Light of the World is.

 Heaven is where we are headed when we keep looking for the Light of the World.
-We need to keep Jesus in our minds when darkness approaches.
-He emits light when darkness surrounds us.
-He is our GPS guiding us through confusing times.
-He is the reason why we are not losing it when all seems lost.
+Jesus emits light when we are in the dark; He is our GPS guiding us through the fog; and He is the reason why we are not losing it when all seems lost.